The twin paradox and Mach's principle: Abstract

 \section{Abstract}

-The problem of absolute motion in the context of the twin paradox is discussed.
+{ The problem of absolute motion in the context of the twin paradox is discussed.
 It is shown that the various versions of the clock paradox feature some aspects which Mach might have been appreciated.
-However, the ultimate cause of the behavior of the clocks must be attributed to the autonomous status of spacetime, thereby proving the relational program advocated by Mach as impracticable.
+However, the ultimate cause of the behavior of the clocks must be attributed to the autonomous status of spacetime, thereby proving the relational program advocated by Mach as impracticable. \PACS{ {03.30.+p}{Special relativity} \and {04.20.-q}{Classical general relativity} \and {04.20.Cv}{Fundamental problems and general formalism } } }